comprobo25/comprobo25.github.io/How to/use_the_neatos.md

 toc_sticky: true
 ---

 This document will help use the physical Neato as well as its simulated counterpart.
-Before going through these instructions, make sure that you have already <a-no-proxy href="../How to/setup_your_environment" data-canvas="https://olin.instructure.com/courses/143/modules/items/1303">setup your computing environment</a-no-proxy>.
+Before going through these instructions, make sure that you have already <a href="../How to/setup_your_environment">setup your computing environment</a>.

 # Connecting to the Physical Neatos

-This semester marks the triumphant return of the physical Neatos to CompRobo!
-The last time we used these was Fall 2018.
-I've spent a lot of time getting these old trusty bots ready for the semester, but please be patient while we work out any remaining kinks.
-We'll also be getting a [TurtleBot4 Lite](https://www.robotshop.com/en/clearpath-robotics-turtlebot-4-lite-mobile-robot.html) in the first couple of weeks of the semester if you'd like to play around with that.
+This semester marks another year of physical Neatos to CompRobo!
+These robots were used in 2018, then made a triumphant return in 2023.
+A [TurtleBot4 Lite](https://www.robotshop.com/en/clearpath-robotics-turtlebot-4-lite-mobile-robot.html) may also be occasionally available for this class as well.

 ## Normal Usage

 ### Step 1: Find a Neato!

-The Neatos will be stored in or just outside the classroom (MAC126).
+The Neatos will be stored in or just outside the classroom (MAC113).
 This semester we are using the [Botvac series](https://neatorobotics.cn/wp-content/themes/neato-2015/assets/images/robot-vacuums/botvac-d75/botvac-d75_medium.jpg) Neatos.

 Checklist:

 1. Make sure the Neato's batteries are charged.
 To test this, pull the Neato away from it's charging station and hit the big button next to the Neato's display.
 The display should turn on and stay on revealing a battery capacity indicator (if the robot complains about the dirtbin being out, just press on the little button where the dirtbin would normally be).
-Make sure the capacity is close to full.
+Make sure the battery capacity is close to full.

 ### Step 2: Get a Battery USB Battery Pack for the Raspberry Pi

 The batteries are all stored on the racks in the classroom.

 Checklist:
 1. The battery indicator light should be at least level 2 (preferably full)

 ### Step 3: Connect the USB battery pack to the Raspberry Pi's USB cable.